Overdraft Interest Calculator

 How is overdraft interest typically calculated?

-Overdraft interest is typically calculated using a daily simple interest method.
+Overdraft interest is calculated using a daily simple interest method.
 The bank takes your overdrawn amount, applies a daily interest rate (annual rate divided by 365), and multiplies it by the number of days your account remains overdrawn.
-This means interest accumulates each day until the negative balance is fully resolved, similar to how interest on a loan or credit card works.
+For example, $5,000 at 8% APR for 30 days costs $32.88 in interest.

 Can overdraft interest be higher than credit card interest?

-Yes, in many cases, the effective annual percentage rate (APR) for overdrafts can be significantly higher than typical credit card interest rates, especially when combined with flat per-transaction fees.
-While the stated annual interest rate on an overdraft might be comparable to a credit card, the additional fees can drive the true cost much higher, making overdrafts one of the most expensive forms of short-term credit.
+Yes, in many cases the effective annual percentage rate (APR) for overdrafts can be significantly higher than typical credit card interest rates, especially when combined with flat per-transaction fees.
+While the stated annual interest rate on an overdraft might be comparable to a credit card, the additional fees can drive the true cost much higher.

 Does overdraft interest apply in addition to overdraft fees?

 Yes, overdraft interest typically applies in addition to any flat overdraft fees charged per transaction.
-The flat fees cover the bank's cost of processing the insufficient funds, while the interest is charged on the negative balance itself, acting as a cost for borrowing the money.
-Both charges contribute to the total cost of being overdrawn, making it a very expensive financial situation.
+The flat fees cover the bank's cost of processing insufficient funds, while interest is charged on the negative balance itself.
+Both charges contribute to the total cost of being overdrawn.